shautvast/beejava/README.md

 # beejava
-compiles java 'opcode' to bytecode (not yet)
+compiles java 'opcode' to bytecode.

+project status: early stage
+* At this moment a complete compile cycle is guaranteed (unittested) for a really simple class.